dankrusi/WindowsVirtualDesktopHelper/README.md

 This is why the maintainers are reluctant to add too many other features, because its enough of a task to keep up with all the Windows updates for the basic features.

+## Building

+Install Visual Studio 2022 or later with ".NET desktop development" feature set, and open the solution file WindowsVirtualDesktopHelper.sln.
+You can then build the project.

+Note: The Setup project which creates the MSI installer will require the following extension to be installed: [Microsoft Visual Studio Installer Projects 2022](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects)

 ### The Hunt for CLSIDs